anjalisilva/libraryStatistics/README.md

 compare data downloaded directly from the ARL data portal (www.arlstatistics.org/data/main), with no data cleaning involved.
 At one time, up to 5 ARL member libraries and 5 distinct years can be compared using this tool.
-The R package is designed for the analysis of library statistics published from the annual survey conducted by the ARL.
-The R package contain functions that permit the user to read in data downloaded from the ARL Data Portal and perform visual comparative analyses using ratios.
-The input data file should be in comma-separated value (.csv) format downloaded from the ARL Data Portal (www.arlstatistics.org/data/main).
+The tool is designed for the analysis of library statistics published from the annual survey conducted by the ARL.
+The R package contain functions that permit the user to read in data downloaded from the ARL Data Portal and perform visual comparisons using ratios.
+The input data file should be in comma-separated value (.csv) format as directly downloaded from the ARL Data Portal (www.arlstatistics.org/data/main).
 Users must ensure that all variables are selected when downloading data, with columns set to ‘Variables’ and the data sorted by ‘Institution Name’ (which are the default options on